Seercat3160/bindmidi/README.md

 To use the program, select your desired MIDI device in the drop-down menu in the left pane, and use the Start button.
 To stop, use the stop button.
 The current status of the program is available at the top of the left pane.

-In contrast to previous versions of midi2key, no command-line interface is available, although this is being worked on.
+In contrast to previous versions, no command-line interface is available, although this is being worked on.

 ## Configuration